Holiday Marketing: 5 Small Business Holiday Marketing Tips

 • Mail: With businesses turning to digital channels, there are new opportunities to reach target markets through the mail.
 Consider sending your current customers a seasonal greeting with a special offer.

-The holidays are a very visual time of year, so optimize your website, office or store to celebrate the season.
-Festive visuals, like snowflakes, ice skates and mittens, add cheer without being holiday-specific.
+The holidays are a very visual time of year, so optimize your website, office, or store to celebrate the season.
+Festive visuals, like snowflakes, ice skates, and mittens, add cheer without being holiday-specific.

 5. Thank your customers

-Holiday-season goodwill lasts all year
+Your holiday-season goodwill lasts all year

 While many small businesses count on the holiday season for their annual sales boost, it’s also a great time to rekindle loyalty to your business and brand.
 Find ways to bring joy to your customers and make their lives easier during the busy season.
 That way they’ll be sure to remember it all year long.